-The Frequency and Time Generator is the heart of the ACS9521 PTP Block.
-In PTP Master mode, the function generates the local timebase at a rate determined by the clock signal supplied to it by the PTP Input Reference Port (or by the local oscillator if no such signal is available).
+The Frequency and Time Generator is the heart of the ACS9528 PTP Block.
+This function generates the local timebase at a rate determined by the clock signal supplied to it by the PTP Input Reference Port (or by the local oscillator if no such signal is available).
 If the Master timebase is required to be aligned to an external timebase, then the signal supplied should be a 1PPS signal and the rising edge should indicate the top-of-second point of the external timebase.
 The function will align the timebase so that the beginning of each new second occurs coincidentally with the top-of-second point.